Be open to expecting miracles, and you may just end up livin' in paradise.

 P.S.
 BEFORE the PV vacation: We lived in Chicagoland.
 Todd managed and was part-owner of Dunkin' Donuts stores and was very ready for a change.
 I felt dead on a daily basis... had a great corporate job & my own designer dog collar biz, I couldn't complain - but my heart wasn't in it.

-Woo woo around the time of the PV Vacation...
-I created a vision board the year before the PV vacation - had a house on a beach with Todd and our two dogs and money coming from a few biz's.
+I had created a vision board the year before our PV vacation - had a house on a beach with Todd and our two dogs and money coming from a few biz's.
 Two months before our vacation, I had a life-changing spiritual reading with Sonia Choquette and also received a Citrine Crystal from Pamela Chen from Luna Prosperity.
 One month after our vacation, I saw Abraham-Hicks in Chicago.
+The teachers surrounded me, ensuring we would make this move.

-P.S.S.
 Alan moved to PV in October 2016.
 James has a place in PV but doesn't live in PV full time.
 We moved to PV in December 2016.
 Jeanne and Tom moved to PV in July 2017.
 Claire still lives in PV with her gallery, Galleria Dante (and has lived here for over 30 yrs), her daughter Gena still owns Di Vino Dante restaurant above the gallery.
 Cafe de Olla is still a popular place to eat.
 Vista Grill relocated and is now on the beach in Old Town.
-Our chocolate shop, Xocodiva is no longer next to Cafe de Olla, but our ice cream shop, Lix is.
-We sell our chocolate to the public a few days a week from the production kitchen and also at the Olas Altas Market, we also have lots of commercial clients (our kitchen produces both chocolate and ice cream store goodies).
+In November 2019 we sold our chocolate shop, Xocodiva.
+As of 2021, we expanded our ice cream shop and now have three Lix stores!
+Including making all our own ingredients from scratch in our store/kitchen in Fluvial.

-We're now artisan chocolate and ice cream makers in paradise and are livin' the dream!
+We're ice cream makers in paradise and are livin' the dream!